Easy cheese, onion and potato rosti recipe

 Tasty cheese and onion rosti recipe

-- Rinse your potatoes and onions in a sieve over the sink, and then finely grate them into a bowl.
+- Rinse your potatoes and onions in a sieve over the sink.
+Then finely grate them into a bowl.

 - Squeeze any excess water out of the potatoes and onions.
-We'd again recommend doing this over the sink in a sieve, by repeatedly squeezing and tossing the ingredients until they feel drained.
+We'd recommend also doing this over the sink in a sieve, by repeatedly squeezing and tossing the ingredients until they feel drained.

 - Grate your cheese into a bowl.
 Or, if you've bought pre-grated cheese (be warned: it's more expensive), you can skip this step completely.

-- Crack two eggs into a bowl and beat.
+- Crack two eggs into a bowl and beat them.

 - Mix together your grated cheese, potatoes and onions with a teaspoon of basil and your beaten eggs.
 Stir until you're satisfied.

-- Make four rosti 'cakes' with your mixture.
-We'd recommend doing this by separating into 4 equal parts, then rolling each cake in the palm of your hand and flatting until it looks a bit like a burger patty.
+- Make 4 rosti 'cakes' with your mixture.
+We'd recommend doing this by separating the mixture into 4 equal parts, then rolling each cake in the palm of your hand and flattening it until it looks a bit like a burger patty.

-- Once the oil's hot, add your cakes to the pan and fry for 5 minutes on each side.
-Top tip: if you have the time, we'd recommend doing one or two rosti cakes at a time, as this will give them plenty of room to fry and to turn golden.
-However, if you're in a rush, adding all four to the pan is fine – so long as you give them some room to breathe.
+- Once the oil is hot, add your cakes to the pan and fry for 5 minutes on each side.
+Top tip: if you have the time, we'd recommend doing 1 or 2 rosti cakes at a time.
+This will give them plenty of room to fry and turn golden.
+However, if you're in a rush, adding all 4 to the pan is fine as long as you give them some room to breathe.

-- Remove your cheese and onion rosti cakes, which should now be golden brown, from the pan using kitchen tongs, and place on a piece of kitchen towel to drain out any excess oil.
+- Wait until your cheese, potato and onion rosti cakes are golden brown.
+Then remove them from the pan using kitchen tongs, and place them on a piece of kitchen towel to drain out any excess oil.

-- Serve on a plate for yourself and your friends (or just you, we won't judge!).
+- Along with a side salad of some lettuce, serve the rostis on a plate for yourself and your friends (or just you – we won't judge!).

-The charming cousin of the hash brown, this cheese and onion rosti recipe costs under £3 and takes less time to make than your average Netflix episode.
+The charming cousin of the hash brown, this cheese, potato and onion rosti recipe costs just over £2 and takes less time to make than watching a single episode of your favourite Netflix show.
 It'll feed up to four people and (oh, did we not mention?) tastes delicious.

-Whether you're pondering over what to make for dinner tonight, or are in need of a tasty lunch to bring to university to give you the energy to take notes in a late-afternoon lecture, our rostis are perfect for any situation that might have your belly rumbling.
+Whether you're pondering over what to make for dinner, or you're in need of a tasty lunch to bring to uni, our rostis are perfect for any situation that might have your belly rumbling.